-I listen to a lot of different music to get in writing mode, and I'll post it at the top if I feel it's worth sharing.
-Enjoy?
+I listen to different music to get in writing mode, and I'll post it at the top if I feel it's worth sharing.

 The news.
 A murder.
 Some older man apparently killed his much younger wife for cheating.
 He was in jail awaiting trial.
 Click.

 Anime.
 "Code Geass?"
 It looked familiar.
 The dark-haired boy was shouting at his friend to listen to reason.
 Click.

 Music awards.
 Ryuga Hideki was performing one of his better songs in one of his more tasteless outfits.
 Click.